 Mount Pellon Primary Academy

-The Academy Council (2017-18) of Mount Pellon Primary Academy has 5 governors and one Clerk.
-Declarations of Business Interests can be found here: Academy Council 2017-2018 Declarations of Business Interests.
+The constitution of the Academy Council (2017-18) of Mount Pellon Primary Academy including declarations of Business Interests can be found here: Academy Council 2017-2018 Declarations of Business Interests.

 A list of governors from the last academic year (2016/17) is below: